bdr51/-The-Impact-of-Public-Healthcare-Expenditure-on-Quality-of-Life_Data-Wrangling/README.md

 - The notebook is designed to run from start to finish
 - Each major section begins with comments describing its purpose
 - Intermediate results are saved as variables for later use
-- Final visualizations are exported for presentation purposes
+- Final visualisations are exported for presentation purposes

 ### Dependencies